QCHackers/tqec/docs/contributing.rst

 to the issue you were assigned to.

-If, for personnal/professional reasons, lack of motivation, lack of time, or whatever the reason, you know that you won't be able to complete your implementation, please let us know in the issue so that we can un-assign you and let someone else work on the issue.
+If, for personnal/professional reasons, lack of motivation, lack of time, or whatever the reason for which you know that you won't be able to complete your implementation, please let us know in the issue so that we can un-assign you and let someone else work on the issue.